If The ACA Falls, Protecting Preexisting Conditions Could Be Harder Than It Sounds

 A "preexisting condition" refers to any health issue someone has before they sign up for a health insurance policy — from high blood pressure to pregnancy to allergies.
 Before the Affordable Care Act, it was perfectly legal for health insurers to deny coverage to people with such conditions.

-An estimate from the Kaiser Family Foundation suggests that around 54 million people have conditions that — without legal protections — could prompt health insurers to deny them policies.
+An estimate from the Kaiser Family Foundation suggests that about 54 million people have conditions that — without legal protections — could prompt health insurers to deny them policies.
 Polls show this is one of the most popular provisions of the law, across the political spectrum.

-Although Republicans failed to repeal the ACA in 2017, Trump now has another chance to strike it down: his administration will argue that the law must "fall" at the Supreme Court on November 10, just one week after the election.
-The addition of Justice Amy Coney Barrett to the court could make this Supreme court challenge more likely to succeed than two previous attempts.
+Although Republicans failed to repeal the ACA in 2017, Trump now has another chance to strike it down; his administration will argue that the law must "fall" at the Supreme Court on Nov.
+10, just one week after the election.
+The addition of Justice Amy Coney Barrett to the court could make this Supreme Court challenge more likely to succeed than two previous attempts.

 If the law does fall, Congress and the administration would have to act fast to protect people with preexisting conditions.
 But actually making a law that does that is harder than it sounds.
-Here's why it's so tricky, and how Trump may look to address the problem if he's elected for a second term.
+Here's why it's so tricky and how Trump might look to address the problem if he's elected for a second term.

-How things worked, pre ACA
+How things worked, pre-ACA

 To understand this problem, you have to time travel to pre-ACA times, says Sabrina Corlette, co-director of the Center on Health Insurance Reforms at Georgetown University.